-Thanks to the dynamic infrastructure of our C80 library implementing the generic DMA caching methodology, the system is reconfigured at runtime to run the ICM.
-This step is implemented as a single-node chain.
-The same I/O generating/optimizing algorithm is used but not detailed here.
+Thanks to the dynamic infrastructure of our C80 library implementing our generic DMA caching methodology, the system reconfigured at runtime to run the ICM.
+This step is implemented as a single-node chain. generating/optimizing The same I/O algorithm we described is used but not detailed here.
 Instead, the various involved templates are shown in Figure 4.
+To lower the number of DMA requests required, some buffer's data external are organized sequentially.
+This allows to define the ICM node as diadic (featuring just 2 input physical buffers).
+Also, there is no synchronization regarding the processed data that are shared between 2 processors and despite the existing data dependency introduced by the "site recursive" updates.
+This simplification has very little impact on the motion detection efficiency and permits SPMD partitioning with maximum performance.